ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 `ws_border_router` | Wi-SUN border router support. | 261 kB
 `ws_router` | Wi-SUN router. | 228 kB

 <span class="notes">**Note:** The binary sizes have been estimated using Arm Compiler 6.11.
-They differ based on the toolchains or the status of the repository.
+They differ based on the toolchains and repository status.
 The final size can only be estimated when linking the final application.
 The indicated size only gives you a guideline of what kind of changes to expect between different options.</span>

-A correct `nanostack.configuration` build option can be selected based on the selected mesh network protocol (Wi-SUN, Thread, 6LoWPAN-ND) and device role (border router, router or host):
+You can select the correct `nanostack.configuration` build option based on the mesh network protocol (Wi-SUN, Thread, 6LoWPAN-ND) and device role (border router, router or host) you use.

 In the application, choose from the following interface classes: